India's news, explained

 The Rashtrapati Bhavan announced a multi-state reshuffle affecting key constitutional appointments.
 The biggest headline: West Bengal Governor C.V.
 Ananda Bose resigned ahead of the state’s upcoming Assembly elections, with R.N.
 Ravi expected to take over.

 Delhi Lieutenant Governor Vinai Kumar Saxena has been appointed as the new LG of Ladakh.
+Saxena takes over amid ongoing tensions — climate activist Sonam Wangchuk was detained for 170 days under NSA after protests tied to Ladakh’s statehood movement turned violent.
 Shiv Pratap Shukla moves from Himachal Pradesh to Telangana, while Jishnu Dev Varma shifts from Telangana to Maharashtra.

 Why It Matters